 The following additional information required by the Australian Securities Exchange Limited and not shown elsewhere in the report.
-The information is current as at 25 March 2020.
+The information is current as at 12 March 2021 (Note - the number of shares in this ASX information includes the placement that was completed in March 2021).